9 Painfully Honest Signs You've Settled In Your Relationship

 You would love to move on but the thought of starting all over again — dating, finding someone new, introducing them to our friends and family — feels completely exhausting.
 So why bother?

 If you have this attitude, you will not find someone who is a better fit for you.
-You have resigned yourself to the fact that you are just not worth it.
-You put your feelings of being exhausted and dating again as too much work, well ahead of your happiness, and having a healthy relationship.
+You have resigned yourself to the fact you are not worth it.
+Your feelings of being exhausted and dating again are too much work, and well ahead of your happiness, and having a healthy relationship.

 You "settle" for someone because they are good enough even though they are not the person you truly want for yourself.